MehdiBen2/OnaSpark-alpha/WINDSURF_RULES.md

 ## 8. Documentation

 ### 8.1 Code Documentation

 - Maintain a comprehensive README.md
-- Document project setup, dependencies, and running instructions
+- Document dependencies, and running instructions
 - Keep inline comments clear and concise
 - Update documentation with each significant change

-9. UX/UI Design Principles
+### 9. UX/UI Design Principles

-9.1 Consistent Layout and Design
-Use a consistent layout across all pages.
+9.1 Consistent Layout and Design , use same design as other templates in our app Use a consistent layout across all pages.
 Ensure responsive design for different screen sizes.